sisinflab/personalized-popularity-awareness/README.md

 # Environment setup

+The instruction has been tested on an Ubuntu 22.04 LTS machine with an NVIDIA RTX 3090 GPU.

+Please follow this step-by-step instruction to reproduce our results.

 ### Using venv, set up the environment as follows:

 ```
 python3 -m venv <your working directory>/.venv
+echo 'export PYTHONPATH=<your working directory>:$PYTHONPATH' >> .venv/bin/activate
 source .venv/bin/activate
 pip install -r requirements.txt
 ```